jamescooke/blog/content/1307-calculate-day-rate.rst

 "Why is the multiplier 2?"
 --------------------------

-Remember - the value of the work that you provide a company is greater than the amount that you are paid:
+Remember, the value of the work that you provide a company is greater than the amount that you are paid:

 * In the UK, your employer pays an employment tax - `Employers' National Insurance Contributions
   <http://www.hmrc.gov.uk/payerti/getting-started/ni-basics.htm#2>`_.

-* Your employer paids overheads as part of your employment which you might not be exposed to.
+* Your employer pays overheads as part of your employment which you might not be exposed to.
 The cost of your equipment, heating and lighting your work space, insuring you at work, payroll costs...
 All these overheads mount up and you will be taking these on when you're working freelance.